foundation/foundation-sites/docs/pages/off-canvas.md

 <div class="callout">
   <p>The menu will be fixed-position by default, meaning it follows you as you scroll up and down.
 The menu also gets its own scroll bar if it's taller than the window.
 To disable these features, set the <code>$offcanvas-fixed-reveal</code> variable to <code>false</code>.</p>
 </div>

-You can also set the position on .off-canvas by attaching one of these classes:

-- `.is-overlay-absolute`
-- `.is-overlay-fixed`

 <div class="warning callout">
   <p>The slide in/out of the plugin still works when these classes are active.
 If you use this feature on a larger screen, be sure to hide any click triggers on those larger breakpoints as well.
 Foundation's <a href="visibility.html">visibility classes</a> can help you with that.</p>